October 5, 2018:

 Temporary Custody Order

-When a student is on a Temporary Custody Order they will have a Continuing Custody Order contact who will usually also be the guardian.
+When a student is on a Temporary Custody Order they will have a Temporary Custody Order contact who will usually also be the guardian.
 A legal document and PSR inclusion may be necessary.

 Non-emergency contact.
 Parents are Regular Contacts in the system.